heiseonline/shariff-backend-perl/README.md

 This software is based on [Mojolicious](http://mojolicio.us).
 Make sure, you've installed it, e.g. by running `cpanm Mojolicious`.

 To get started with the shariff backend, unzip the current [release](https://github.com/heiseonline/shariff-backend-perl/releases) zip file into a local folder.
-Start the server application by using [hypnotoad](http://mojolicio.us/perldoc/hypnotoad) script.
+Start the server application by using the [hypnotoad](http://mojolicio.us/perldoc/hypnotoad) script.

 ```bash
 $ hypnotoad script/shariff
 Server available at http://127.0.0.1:8080.
 ```

-You need to proxy requests from you webserver to the hypnotoad server.
+You need to proxy requests from your webserver to the hypnotoad server.
 See [Mojolicious Cookbook](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook#DEPLOYMENT) for some Nginx or Apache recipes.

 This project is bundled with a configuration file `shariff.conf`.
 The following configuration options are available: